Udûn (The Lord of the Rings: The Rings of Power): Action and stunts

 In the opening scene, Arondir fires an arrow to bring down the tower, jumps down from the rampart, kicks the door closed, and continues firing.
 Cordova filmed the entire sequence in one go, including the jump down which used a wire rig.
 Armstrong got the idea to pit the quick and agile Arondir against a big, brutal Orc from a scene in the film Raiders of the Lost Ark (1981) where Harrison Ford's Indiana Jones fights a large German mechanic played by Pat Roach.
 Armstrong was Ford's stunt double on that film.
 The fight took several weeks to film, and begins with Arondir falling off a roof before being thrown through a fence by the Orc.
 It appears to be one continuous shot but was filmed in multiple stages, including wire-work stunts when Cordova's stunt double Paddy Church falls off the roof and when Cordova is thrown through the fence.
 Cordova did most of the hand-to-hand fighting himself.
 Arondir's fighting style was inspired by martial arts such as Wushu and Capoeira, to differentiate him from the Númenórean military.
 Cordova trained for the episode's fight scenes for eight months, including three months focused on the fight with the large Orc.
 He initially tried to show that Arondir is a near-invincible Elf throughout the fight, but the creative team felt it would be more interesting to show him struggling more.
-A "mixture of gooey chocolate, gelatin and food coloring" was used when Arondir stabs the Orc in the eye and its blood covers his mouth.
-When Arondir is shooting arrows, Cordova was sometimes filmed with a practical arrow or half of an arrow which he would drop as he released the bow string.
-Other times he would mime the action with no arrow.
-Regardless of the technique, the visual effects team added the firing arrow.
+A "mixture of gooey chocolate, gelatin and food coloring" was used when Arondir stabs the Orc in its eye and black Orc blood drops onto Arondir's mouth.

+When Arondir is shooting arrows, Cordova was either filmed miming the action with no arrow or with a practical arrow which he would drop as he released the bow string, with the visual effects team adding the firing arrows.
 Cordova struggled to keep his fingers the correct distance apart when firing without a practical arrow, which was needed so the visual effects team could put the arrow between his fingers.
 To solve this, Cordova designed a double-fingered ring with a circle in the middle that was the circumference of an arrow.
 This was 3D-printed and allowed him to always have the right amount of space between his fingers.